Juviro/mythic-commander/clash/next.md

 * keep cards tapped when moving them to battlefield
   * allow aligning as if the cards was untapped

+* distinguish between flipped and face-down.
+There can be a two-faced card that is face-down and therefore not visible

 # Optimizations